-Due to the clinical hours requirements, students cannot concurrently enroll in more than 3 clinical practicum classes in one trimester.
+Due to the clinical hours requirement, students cannot concurrently enroll in more than 3 clinical practicum classes in one trimester.
 If this policy creates a substantial hardship for a student, the student can submit an exemption to this for review and approval by the Registrar and the Clinical Administrator.

-CLNC 1010 Phase One Practicum 3 cr.
+CLNC 1010 Phase One Practicum, 3 cr.

-Students observe at least ten births and describe in writing one case linking knowledge or skills acquired in observed birth experiences with knowledge acquired in first year of study, specifically the Midwives Model of Care.
-Students evaluate the learning gained from observed birth experiences.
+Students submit at least ten observe births (signed by a witness) and describe in writing one case linking knowledge or skills acquired in observed birth experiences with knowledge acquired in the first year of study, specifically the Midwives Model of Care.
+Students evaluate the learning gained from observed birth experiences and begin to work towards Phase II clinical placements.
+NOTE please do not enroll in this class unless you are anticipating completion of your 10 observe births by the end of the term.

-CLNC 1050 Phase One Competencies 1 cr.
+CLNC 1050 Phase One Competencies, 1 cr.